bolderkat/CHUGGR/README.md

 * Node.js Firebase Cloud Functions for backend notification management
 * Git version control, branching, and rebasing
 * App prototyping in Figma
-* Clear communication of data model and changes with friend who is developing the web app version of CHUGGR.
+* Clear communication of data model and changes with friend who is developing the CHUGGR web app.
 * Shipping of app to over fifteen users via ad-hoc Safari over-the-air distribution